-In addition, the NAIC Suitability in Annuity Transactions Model requires two types of training: product specific training provided by the carrier(s) with whom you are appointed; and a one-time, four credit hour general fixed annuity training course.
-This regulation has been adopted in some form by nearly every state.

-You are responsible for ensuring that you meet all continuing education requirements associated with your insurance and other licenses.
-For the one-time four credit hour training, please refer to your state's licensing body.
+In addition, for annuity sales nearly every state requires two types of training: product specific training provided by the carrier(s) with whom you are appointed; and a one-time, four hour general fixed annuity training course.
+For the general training, please refer to your state's licensing body.
 We also offer continual training opportunities that will be required when we introduce new products and features.
 This training may include additional materials.
 New product training will be required prior to your solicitation of a sale.